sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 # Sales-Performance-Analysis-with-SQL
 ## Project Overview
-The objective of this analysis is to identify key sales performance drivers across products, customers, suppliers, stores, and time periods.
-Using SQL, the project uncovers insights that support revenue optimization and operational decision-making.
+The objective of this analysis is to identify key factors influencing sales performance across products, customers, suppliers, store locations, and time periods.
+Using SQL, the project uncovers actionable insights that support revenue optimization, operational efficiency, and strategic decision-making.

-The analysis is conducted on a star-schema–style dataset consisting of fact and dimension tables (transactions, customers, item, store, and time).
+The analysis is conducted on a star-schema–style dataset consisting of fact and dimension tables, including transactions, customers, items, stores, and time.

 **The Entity Relationship Diagram**